 The point of no return?

-Finally, I though you might like to see some before and after images of our house.
+Finally, I thought you might like to see some before and after images of our house.
 This is how it looked around 1970, not how it was when we bought it, since it had already been restored by that time.

 Having been abandoned some time before, the house was approaching the point of no return, when it was bought and restored in 1972.
 Two successive owners used it as a summer residence, the third lived here full time and we bought it from him.